-Students who successfully complete the diocesan preaching program (currently the Preaching Practicum) may be licensed by the Bishop to preach anywhere in the Diocese.
+Students who successfully complete the diocesan preaching program may be licensed by the Bishop to preach anywhere in the Diocese.

 Exceptions not requiring Bishop's permission

 - 1. Lay Witnesses given at the time of the sermon for one-time, occasional events such as Stewardship programs or Youth events; - 2.
 Inter-faith or ecumenical celebrations